Walmart plans 300-job grocery distribution center in Shafter

 Walmart said the proposed distribution center's advanced technology helps workers put together dense, flexible pallets that lower shipping costs.

-“Every product is measured and documented so that we know how to handle it,” project engineer Shayne Wahlmeier was quoted as saying in Walmart's blog Thursday.
+“Every product is measured and documented so that we know how to handle it,” project engineer Shayne Wahlmeier was quoted as saying in Walmart's blog.

 “A computer algorithm shows all the cases ordered for a given store and determines how to palletize them to maximize the space on a pallet or trailer," he continued.
 "It also takes into account density — what’s crushable, what’s not.”